nxrighthere/UnrealCLR/MANUAL.md

 **Commands, functions, and events**

-The engine's reflection system allows to dynamically invoke commands, functions, and events of engine's classes from managed code to pass data on demand.
+The engine's reflection system allows to dynamically invoke commands, functions, and events of engine classes from managed code to pass data on demand.

 Blueprint event dispatcher: